whoodes/CLRS-Problem-Set-Solutions/README.md

 ### Print Binary Tree
 [Back to top](#table-of-contents)

-Below is a non-recursive pre-order traversal of a binary tree written in Java.
+Below is a non-recursive pre-order traversal of a binary tree, written in Java.
 The traversal prints each node using a stack as an auxiliary data structure.
 We assume the tree consists of objects of the class *TreeNode*.
 We also assume the *toString* method has been overridden to print that data from the node in a desirable format.